incompl/inlay/README.md

 ## Layout for other files

-You can use a stru file as the layout for a HTML or Markdown file, as well as for another stru file.
+You can use an Inlay file as the layout for a HTML or Markdown file, as well as for another Inlay file.
 You accomplish this using [Front Matter](https://github.com/jxson/front-matter).

 For example, consider this Markdown file, `article.md`:

 ```
 ---
-layout: layout.stru
+layout: layout.inlay
 ---

 ## Section Title
 ```

-You see the Front Matter refers to `layout.stru`, the content of which is this:
+You see the Front Matter refers to `layout.inlay`, the content of which is this:

 ```
 @ header